AdobeDocs/analytics-platform.en/help/_includes/snippets.md

 >[!NOTE]
 >
->You must have the **Select** package in order to use the functionality described in this article.
+>You must have the **Select** package in order to use this functionality.
 Contact your administrator if you're unsure what Customer Journey Analytics package you have.

 ## Data Dictionary filter criteria {#dd-filter-criteria}